aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/lightcellsdatahandler/_index.md

 public interface LightCellsDataHandler
 ```

 Represents cells data handler for reading large spreadsheet files in light weight mode.

+**Remarks**

 When reading a workbook by this mode, [startSheet(Worksheet)](../../com.aspose.cells/lightcellsdatahandler\#startSheet-Worksheet-) will be checked when reading every worksheet in the workbook.
 For one sheet, if [startSheet(Worksheet)](../../com.aspose.cells/lightcellsdatahandler\#startSheet-Worksheet-) gives true, then all data and properties of rows/cells of this sheet will be checked and processed by the implementation of this interface.
 For every row, [startRow(int)](../../com.aspose.cells/lightcellsdatahandler\#startRow-int-) will be called to check whether it need to be processed.
 If a row needs to be processed, properties of this row will be read firstly and user can access its properties by [processRow(Row)](../../com.aspose.cells/lightcellsdatahandler\#processRow-Row-). if row's cells need to be processed too, then [processRow(Row)](../../com.aspose.cells/lightcellsdatahandler\#processRow-Row-) should returns true and then [startCell(int)](../../com.aspose.cells/lightcellsdatahandler\#startCell-int-) will be called for every existing cell in this row to check whether one cell need to be processed.
 If one cell needs to be processed, then [processCell(Cell)](../../com.aspose.cells/lightcellsdatahandler\#processCell-Cell-) will be called to process the cell by the implementation of this interface.
 ## Methods

 | Method | Description |